Nicholas-Chann/League-of-Legends-Win-Predictor/README.md

 From the previous test we know that firsttower is a big determinator of who wins the game.
 I want to know how accuratly can you predict the `result` of a game using the data from `firsttower` in addition to mid game data.
 In particular the columns I am interested in are `firstblood`, `firstdragon`, `firsttower`, `firstmidtower`, `firstthreetowers`, `turretplates`, `oppturretplates`, and the stat differences at 15 minutes in the game.
 The model I will be using is a binary classification.
 I restricted the features I chose to be those observable by 15 minutes into the game.
 I decided to test the data on team performance rather than individual performance therefore I dropped all rows of the individual players keeping only the team data.
 My **Preditcion problem** is, how accuratly are we able to predict the `result` of a game based on mid game metrics.
 To evalute my model I will be using a train-test split with 80% training data and 20% test data.
 This will help ensure that I am not over or under fitting my model.
 I will also using accuracy because my dataset is well balanced and we simply want to test the correctness of the model.

 # Baseline Model

 For my baseline model i used a Random Forest Classifier trained on the features `side` and `firsttower`.
 Both features used are nominal categorical variables.
 Since `firsttower` is already in binary form I did not have to apply any transformations to it. `side` how ever needed to be OneHotEncoded to give binary values for if the team is on Red or Blue side.

-The results that I got from fitting my model was
+The results that I got from fitting my model was a training score of 0.6979 with an accuracy score of 0.7067.
+From the results we can see that the model is not under or over fitting but there is definetely room for improvement.
+With our current model we are accuretly predicting 70.67% of the data.

+# Final Model